An Introduction to Flow Matching and Diffusion Models: Building Large-Scale Image or Video Generators

-\subsection{Neural network architectures}
+\subsection{Neural Network Architectures}

-We next discuss the design of neural networks for flow and diffusion models.
-Specifically, we answer the question of how to construct a neural network architecture that represents the (guided) vector field $u_t^\theta(x|y)$ with parameters $\theta$.
-Note that the neural network must have 3 inputs - a vector $x\in\R^d$, a conditioning variable $y\in\mathcal{Y}$, and a time value $t\in [0,1]$ - and one output - a vector $u_t^\theta(x|y)\in\mathbb{R}^d$.
+Let us first turn our attention toward the design of scalable neural network architectures for flow and diffusion models targeting image-like modalities (e.g., images and videos).
+Specifically, we'll explore how the task of the (guided) vector field $u_t^\theta(x|y)$ with parameters $\theta$ is implemented in practice.
+Note that the neural network must have 3 inputs: a vector $x\in\R^d$, a conditioning variable $y\in\mathcal{Y}$, and a time value $t\in [0,1]$, as well as one output, a vector $u_t^\theta(x|y)\in\mathbb{R}^d$.
 For low-dimensional distributions (e.g. the toy distributions we have seen in previous sections), it is sufficient to parameterize $u_t^\theta(x|y)$ as a multi-layer perceptron (MLP), otherwise known as a fully connected neural network.
 That is, in this simple setting, a forward pass through $u_t^\theta(x|y)$ would involve concatenating our input $x$, $y$, and $t$, and passing them through an MLP.
-However, for complex, high-dimensional distributions, such as those over images, videos, and proteins, an MLP is rarely sufficient, and it is common to use special, application-specific architectures.
-For the remainder of this section, we will consider the case of \textbf{images} (and by extension, videos), and discuss two common architectures: the \themebf{U-Net} \citep{ronneberger2015u}, and the \themebf{diffusion transformer} (DiT).\\
+However, for complex, high-dimensional distributions, such as those over images, videos, and proteins, an MLP will likely not suffice, and it is common to use special, application-specific architectures.
+For the remainder of this subsection, we will consider the case of \textbf{images} (and by extension, videos).
+First, we'll consider how the raw conditioning information - the time $t$ and the conditioning variable $y$ - are \themebf{embedded} into a vector-valued form digestible by the actual model.
+Second, we'll consider two common architectural architectural choices for such a model: the \themebf{U-Net} \citep{ronneberger2015u, ho2020denoising, unet_cite_1, classifier_guidance}, and the \themebf{diffusion transformer} (DiT) \citep{dosovitskiy2020image, dit, ma2024sit}.